 Statin drugs are commonly used and are very effective.
 They include lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), atorvastatin (Lipitor), pitivastatin (Livalo),and rosuvastatin (Crestor).
 These drugs help lower your risk of heart attack and stroke.

 - Bile acid-sequestering resins

 - Nicotinic acid

-Those with more severe forms of this disorder may need a treatment called apheresis.
+People with a severe form of the disorder may need a treatment called apheresis.
 Blood or plasma is removed from the body.
-Special filters then remove the extra LDL-cholesterol, and the blood plasma is then returned.
+Special filters remove the extra LDL cholesterol, and the blood plasma is then returned to the body.